bcgov/MyGovBC-MSP/openshift/elk/README.md

 If everything goes well, you will be able to access the Logstash http endpoint provided in the Overview page of OpenShift project for log collection and kibana URL for reporting dashboard.

-##Operation
+## Elasticsearch Cluster Operation

+### Data Integrity
 Because Elasticsearch data is on ephemeral storage, due care is needed to avoid bringing down or corrupt the cluster.
 By default each piece of data has 1 replica (i.e. 2 copies on separate pods).
+Number of replicas can be adjusted for [existing indices](https://www.elastic.co/guide/en/elasticsearch/guide/current/replica-shards.html) and for future created indices via [templates](http://stackoverflow.com/questions/24553718/updating-the-default-index-number-of-replicas-setting-for-new-indices).

-If two or more pods are taken down in a short period such that the cluster doesn't have enough time to recover in between, partial data loss may occur.
-Therefore only scale down 1 pod at a time and leave enough recovery window for the next.
+ Assuming the replica is *N*, then if *N+1* or more pods are taken down in a short period such that the cluster doesn't have enough time to recover in between, partial data loss may occur.
+Therefore only scale down no more than *N* pods at a time and leave enough recovery window for the next.

+### Pod Count
+Although Elasticsearch cluster can survive under as few as one pod, to maintain a healthy resilient cluster following factors needs to be taken into account to determine minimum pod count

+  1. no less than *N+1* for a replica of *N*
+  2. expected load
+  3. if data volume is large and the number of OpenShift hosts is limited, the pod count should be equal, or a multiple of,  OpenShift host count in order to distribute data more or less evenly among the hosts
+  4. quota

 ### Cluster Recovery
 If Elasticsearch cluster is crashed, data can be restored from the most recently nightly backup.
 But data from last backup till now is lost permanently.
 To restore,